 Gettin' Things Cozy: 4 Easy Indoor Winterizers for a Virginia HomeFri Nov 25, 2016

 The winter solstice is at our doorstep.
-Temperatures in Virginia are forecasted to be a very sudden 34 degrees by the weekend- a sobering sampling of what’s to come!
+We didn't seem to have much of a fall this year!
+We seemed to go from A/C straight to heat!
+The chilly change is sobering sampling of what’s to come.
 You're wavering whether it’s really time to commit to the flannel sheets.
 One thing that’s certain?
-The furnace is humming today and needs to warm this nest!
+The furnace is humming today and needs to warm your home!

 A Virginia home’s main heating system has a big job and a long road ahead.